He did not die hoping you would come. He died knowing your name — and was satisfied.

 Think of it this way.
 A surgeon does not walk into an operating room and announce, "I am going to make surgery available to whoever happens to be on the table."
 He walks in with a patient's chart.
 He knows the name.
 He knows the diagnosis.
 And when he picks up the scalpel, he cuts with precision — for this person, to heal this disease.

-Which sounds more like love to you — a Savior who made salvation generically available and hoped you would find it, or a Savior who knew your name, bore your specific sins, and will not be satisfied until you are safely home?
+Which sounds more like love to you — salvation made generically available, or a Savior who knew your name, bore your specific sins, and will not be satisfied until you are safely home?

 That is what the cross is.
 The Father did not send the Son into the world to make a general offer of healing.
 He sent Him with names written before the foundation of the world — and the Servant accomplished exactly what the Father intended.